teamniteo/helpscout-messages-to-mailbox/README.md

 ## Automating conversion to mailbox message

-Go to the Apps and add a new Webhook.
+Go to the Apps and add a new Webhook, you should see messages appering in your mailbox for survey resposne.